 Lisa Quay is the Executive Director of the Mindset Scholars Network.
 Prior to her role with the Network, Lisa was a consultant specializing in strategy development and implementation, research and analysis, and business planning for non-profits and foundations.
 Lisa also served as a Program Officer for the Stupski Foundation, where she played a key role in creating its strategy to help students develop learning mindsets and skills.
 She has also held positions at the Chief Justice Earl Warren Institute on Law and Social Policy at the Berkeley School of Law, The Bridgespan Group, and Mathematica Policy Research.
 Lisa earned a bachelor’s degree from Oberlin College.

-Jess Hennessey is the Program & Communications Associate for the Mindset Scholars Network.
+Jess Hennessey is the Communications Manager for the Mindset Scholars Network.
 Before starting with the network she received her master’s in the Mind, Brain, & Education program at Harvard Graduate School of Education.
-While studying she worked in the Margaret Sheridan Lab of Cognitive Neuroscience at Boston Children’s Hospital, focusing on a study of the development of inhibitory control.
+While studying she worked in a cognitive neuroscience lab in Boston Children’s Hospital, focusing on a study of the development of inhibitory control.
 Prior to attending graduate school Jess taught elementary school in Chicago.
 She graduated with her B.A. from Clemson University in 2011.

 The following contributors have authored content for the Mindset Scholars Network’s website and blog: